biodiversitydata-se/SBDI4R/README.md

 ```

 ### Setting the download reason
-Bioatlas requires that you provide a reason when downloading occurrence data (via the SBDI4R `occurrences()` function).
+SBDI requires that you provide a reason when downloading occurrence data (via the SBDI4R `occurrences()` function).
 You can provide this as a parameter directly to each call of `occurrences()`, or you can set it once per session using:

 ```R
 sbdi_config(download_reason_id=your_reason_id)